Dalabon language

 Dalabon is a Gunwinyguan language of Arnhem Land, Australia.
 It is a severely endangered language, with perhaps as few as three fluent speakers remaining as of 2018.

 Dalabon is also known as Dangbon (the Kune or Mayali name), Ngalkbun (the Jawoyn name), and Buwan (the Rembarrnga name).

 Classification

-Dalabon belongs to the Gunwinyguan languages branch of the Australian languages, its nearest relatives are Kunwinjku, Kune, Mayali (varieties often grouped together as Bininj Kunwok) and Kunbarlang.
+Dalabon belongs to the Gunwinyguan languages branch of the Arnhem languages; its nearest relatives are Kunwinjku, Kune, Mayali (varieties often grouped together as Bininj Kunwok), and Kunbarlang.
 Its next closest relatives are Rembarrnga, and other languages within the Gunwinyguan family, including Jawoyn, Ngalakgan, Ngandi, Wubuy, and Enindhilyakwa.

 Official status

 Dalabon has no official status.
-Local schools spent years to hold sporadic programs teaching Dalabon, but these operations didn't receive enough governmental support.
-Therefore, the condition of programs is still vulnerable.
+Local schools spent years holding sporadic programs teaching Dalabon, but these operations did not receive enough governmental support.
+Therefore, the condition of the programs is still vulnerable.